 after you had made a batch of iron you had to

-let the blast furnace cool and dismantle it to get the
+let the structure cool and dismantle it to get the

 lump of iron out.
 This lump of iron was called a bloom.

-However if the temperature is high enough to melt the iron the molten iron can mix with the carbon, and as a result the material produced in such a blast furnace is actually an iron alloy containing about 4% carbon.
+The temperature is high enough to melt the iron and the molten iron can mix with the carbon, and as a result the material produced in a blast furnace is actually an iron alloy containing about 4% carbon.
 This can be cast in a mould to make different objects so it is called

 Much more useful than either wrought iron (0% carbon) or cast iron (4% carbon) are alloys containing about 1% to 2% of carbon.
 Changing the amount of carbon in the iron, whether by adding carbon to wrought iron or removing carbon from cast iron, is called steelmaking, and the alloys produced in this way are called steels.

 You cannot produce steel in any sort of furnace: you can only get either wrought iron or cast iron, depending on the temperature inside the furnace.
 To make steel you must change the carbon content of the iron after it has come out of the blast furnace and this is not easy.
 The Hittites (from the area of modern Turkey) were making steel in about 1000 BCE, but it was very expensive and only small quantities were made.
 Unfortunately most books on the Iron Age do not distinguish between iron objects and steel objects.

 Steel-making did not become economically feasible on a large scale until the introduction of the Bessemer process in the 1850s (CE).
 In this process oxygen is blown through molten cast iron using special hollow tubes.
 This oxidizes the carbon and the process is continued until the carbon content has been reduced to the right amount. > Today steel objects are much more common than iron objects although not everyone understands the difference.